Did you miss the USTREAM chat with Witchcraft on a Shoestring author Deborah Blake? Never fret! You can watch the interview here or below.

-Readers, please enjoy this guest blog post by Adelina St. Clair, author of The Path of a Christian Witch.
+Readers, please enjoy this guest blog post by Linda Raedisch, author of Night of the Witches.

 Religion, for me, is a spectator sport.
 I often find myself gazing longingly from the sidelines, but the truth is that anything more intense than lighting incense or putting up a Christmas tree gives me the willies.
 If you want to send me into a panic, ask me to say grace.
 I’d rather hang back and take notes.

 I’ve always been fascinated by household altars because, like most erstwhile Protestants, I didn’t have one growing up.
 At the moment, the altar that fascinates me the most is the one inside my South Indian neighbors’ apartment—for the simple reason that I have never seen

 If you’re anything like me, sometimes it can be… well, inconvenient to go camping.
 You need tents, coolers, sleeping bags, camping stoves…and you might even get dirty!
 Well, for those of us who love nature but also appreciate soft sheets and comfortable beds, there are hotel conventions.
 I’ve been to many hotel conventions, all of which had something valuable to offer: ConVocation, the now defunct Real Witches’ Ball, Between the Worlds, and of course my favorite, PantheaCon.

 Well… here’s some very exciting news for us hotel-goers!
 There is an all-new Pagan hotel convention launching this year in Minneapolis/St. Paul metro area of Minnesota: Paganicon.
 The dates are Mar.